 High conflict personalities are common in divorce cases.
 And although there are specific ways to deal with a high conflict personality, there are differences in both strategy and communication with such types and their attorneys.

-Read carefully and we promise by the end of this article, you will be far more knowledgable about this topic.
+Read carefully and we promise by the end of this article, you will be far more knowledgeable about this topic.

 Divorcing a high conflict personality versus a narcissist

 In our opinion there are subtle differences between a typical high conflict personality and a person who may suffer from narcissistic personality disorder.

 We wrote an article about divorcing a narcissist husband and divorcing a narcissist wife, which we think is helpful and you should read.
 We also wrote an elaborate guide on how to negotiate with a narcissist.

 Such a personality refuses to see a perspective other than his or her own unless that perspective matches what the narcissist believes is his or her own.